 There is advice for tennis parents who want their kids to become tour professionals as soon as possible.
 Parents and tennis players need to remember that the real success in tennis not how kids play in age 6-14.

 Times when 12 years old tennis players won Junior Grand Slam (Martina Hingis), 16 years old Olympic Games (Jennifer Capriati) and 17 years old Grand Slams (Michael Chang, Maria Sharapova and Boris Becker), that times are gone forever.
 Today average age to reach top 100 is 25-26 years old for men and 23-24 for women.

 The very big problem for many good junior tennis players is overtraining.
 When I look at advertisement of many tennis academies and see offered schedule like 25 hours a week plus tournaments on weekend, I feel no good.
-When we came to America almost four year ago from Minsk, my kid began to attend a summer camp at a tennis academy.
+When we came to America, my kid began to attend a summer camp at a tennis academy.
 I was very surprised that kids played on the courts for six hours a day.